AugustoMarcelo/be-the-hero/README.md

 - With the tables created, run `yarn start` to boot the server.

+## Instructions for running the frontend
+- After cloning the repository, enter the *frontend* folder and run the `yarn` command.
+It is a package manager that will download the project's dependencies.

+- After downloading all the dependencies, run `yarn start` to boot the web application.

 ## Screens (WEB)
 > Logon Page
 <img src="./screens/logon.png" alt="Logon Page" />